Control of Pests and Diseases

 * Surrounding plants with barrels

-* Fixing poles and tie those with plastic sheets
+* Fixing poles and tying those with plastic sheets

 * Using tyres filled with soil